mmistakes/minimal-mistakes/_pages/about.md

 ## What is NordIQuEst

-NordIQuEst is a [NeIC](https://neic.no/) funded project with the purpose to build a Nordic-Estonian e-infrastructure which combines high-performance computing and quantum computing from across Norway, Sweden, Denmark, Finland and Estonia.
-Central to this is the pre-exacscale highperformance supercomputer, LUMI, located in Kajaani, Finland which will act as the hub allowing connections with existing quantum computers in Espoo, Finland and Gothenburg, Sweden.
+NordIQuEst is a project funded by the [Nordic e-Infrastructure Collaboration](https://neic.no) (NeIC), which is an organisational unit under [NordForsk](https://www.nordforsk.org).
+The purpose of the project is to build a Nordic-Estonian e-infrastructure which combines high-performance computing and quantum computing from across Norway, Sweden, Denmark, Finland and Estonia.
+Central to this is the pre-exacscale high-performance supercomputer, LUMI, located in Kajaani, Finland which will act as the hub allowing connections with existing quantum computers in Espoo, Finland and Gothenburg, Sweden.

 ## Current Infrastructure